SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```

-Our actual Athens code is located into the `renderAthens` method, and the result is stored in the `surface` instance variable.
+Our actual Athens code is located in the `renderAthens` method, and the result is stored in the `surface` instance variable.

 ```
 AthensHello >> renderAthens